horizon-research/ism-algorithm/README.md

   $ cd PSMNet
 ```

 Next, you can download one of the stereo vision datasets.
 For the demostration purpose, we choose "[SceneFlow](https://lmb.informatik.uni-freiburg.de/resources/datasets/SceneFlowDatasets.en.html)".
-Download both "RGB images" and "Disparity" in the same directory `PSMNet` and untar them.
+Download both "RGB images" and "Disparity" into the same directory `PSMNet` and untar them.

 ```
   $ tar -xzvf monkaa_frames_cleanpass.tar